 - Develop a greater enjoyment of listening to a range of musical styles, especially classical music, through assemblies and classroom

-- To observe teaching of music/learning walk, a pupil voice and an audit of musical instruments in the Summer Term.
+- To observe teaching of music/learning walk, a pupil voice and an audit of musical instruments.

 - Gather feedback from staff on their use of Charanga to support delivery of the music